Enterprise-CMCS/macpro-mdct-mfp/README.md

 1. Clone the repo: `git clone https://github.com/Enterprise-CMCS/macpro-mdct-mfp.git`
 2. In the root directory copy the .env_example file and name it .env
 3. In the services/ui-src directory copy the .env_example file and name it .env.
-Within the file, remove the comment `#pragma allowlist secret` from the file
+NOTE: Remove the comment `#pragma allowlist secret` from the file
 4. In the root directory run `pre-commit install`

 ### Running the project locally